For comprehensive information (e.g. nutrition, medicinal values, recipes, history, harvesting tips, etc.) please check out our Goldenrod PDF magazine.

-Distinguishing Features: Long wood like stems with spiky tooth like parts which are widely-spaced, yellow flowers that grow in thick clusters.
+Long wood-like stems with spiky tooth like parts which are widely-spaced, yellow flowers that grow in thick clusters.

-Habitat: There is no shortage of Goldenrod in September and October.
+There is no shortage of goldenrod in September and October.
 This yellow plant can be found in moist locations, forests, fields, roadsides, compost piles, cultivated fields, and orchards throughout Canada, the U.S., and across the world.

-Edible parts: All aerial parts of the plant can be used.
+All aerial parts of the plant can be used.
 The flowers are edible and make attractive garnishes on salads.
 Flowers and leaves (fresh or dried) are used to make tea.
-Leaves can be cooked like spinach or added to soups, stews or casseroles.
-Leaves can be blanched and frozen for later use in soups, stews, or stir fry throughout the winter or spring.
+Leaves can be cooked like spinach or added to soups, stews or casseroles, and can also be blanched and frozen for later use in soups, stews, or stir fry throughout the winter or spring.

 To support our efforts please browse our store (books with medicinal info, etc.).